Transformers: G.I. Joe crossovers (2003–present)

 Throughout the years, the G1 characters have also starred in crossovers with fellow Hasbro property G.I.
 Joe, but whereas those crossovers published by Marvel were in continuity with their larger storyline, those released by Dreamwave and G.I.
 Joe publisher Devil's Due Publishing occupy their own separate real life universes.
 In Devil's Due, the terrorist organization COBRA Command is responsible for finding and reactivating the Transformers.
 Dreamwave's version reimagines the familiar G1 and G.I.
 Joe characters in a World War II setting, and a second limited series was released set in the present day, though Dreamwave's bankruptcy meant it was cancelled after a single issue.
 Devil's Due had Cobra re-engineer the Transformers to turn into familiar Cobra vehicles, and released further mini-series that sent the characters travelling through time, battling Serpentor and being faced with the combined menace of Cobra-La and Unicron.
 During this time, Cobra teams up with the Decepticons.
 IDW Publishing has expressed interest in their own crossover.

+In recent fiction, the Transformers: Rise of the Beasts film features a crossover with G.1.
+Joe, with the film's main character Noah Diaz being recruited into the team.
+Skybound Entertainment's Energon Universe features characters from G.I.
+Joe forming the G.I.
+Joe Team and Cobra in response to the Transformers' arrival on Earth.

-IDW publishing (2005–2022)
+IDW Publishing (2005–2022)

 The following year, IDW Publishing rebooted the G1 series from scratch within various limited series and one shots.
 This allowed long-time writer of Marvel and Dreamwave comics, Simon Furman, to create his own universe without continuity hindrance, similar to Ultimate Marvel.
 This new continuity originally consisted of a comic book series titled The Transformers with a companion series known as The Transformers: Spotlight.
 The main series was broken up into several story arcs.
 Eventually, with IDW Publishing losing sales, the series was given a soft reboot.
 Beginning with All Hail Megatron, the series was set in a new direction, discarding the miniseries and Spotlight format with ongoing comics.
 By 2012 the series had split into three ongoing series; The Transformers: More Than Meets The Eye, The Transformers: Robots in Disguise (which later changed in 2015 to "The Transformers") and The Transformers: Till All Are One.
+The original series concluded in 2018 and was rebooted the following year.
 In 2022, it was announced that IDW lost the publishing rights to Transformers.

+Skybound Entertainment (2023-present)

+Following a cameo from Jetfire in the debut issue of Void Rivals, Skybound Entertainment and Image Comics began publishing a rebooted series in 2023.
+As with previous comics before it, Skybound's interpretion of the Transformers mythos draws from Generation 1 depictions of it and is presented as a darker, more grittier take on the story that is tied into a larger, shared universe with other Hasbro intellectual properties.